pascalwhoop/pascalbrokmeier.de_v3/src/texts/about.md

 id: aboutme-snippet
 ---
-I am a <span id="age"></span> years old techie from Cologne, Germany and I recently moved to Belgium, initially working for an ISS project at _Space Applications Services_ but now as a Data Engineer with Data Minded.
+I am a <span id="age"></span> years old techie from Cologne, Germany and I recently moved to Belgium, initially working for an ISS project at *Space Applications Services* but now as a Data Engineer and Google Cloud Specialist for *Data Minded*.
 Before, I worked 6 years in software consulting (part-time) and as a freelance software engineer in Germany and Australia.
 I have lived in 5 countries across three continents.
 That used to be something special but now I meet people every day who can only smile at that.
 The world has gotten small!